Kuusamo: Transportation

 National highway 5 (E63) connects Kuusamo to Southern Finland.
 Highway 20 leads from Kuusamo to Oulu, and the main road 81 to Rovaniemi.
 In Suoperä at Kuusamo, there is a border crossing to Russia, opened for international traffic in 2006.
 In 2007, 17,000 border crossings recorded.

 Kuusamo Airport is 6 km from the city center and 27 km from Ruka.
 It was opened in 1969 and has since been expanded several times.
 The airline Finnair offers daily direct flights from Helsinki, adding charter flights during the tourist season.
-Seasonal flights are offered by Finncomm Airlines and Blue1 from Helsinki and Rossiya Airlines from St. Petersburg.
-In 2007, 108,394 passengers used the airport.
+Seasonal flights are offered by Lufthansa from Frankfurt, Edelweiss Air from Zurich and Eurowings by Dûsseldorf.
+In 2024, 129,373 passengers used the airport.